desihub/qlf/README.md

   $ pip install -r requirements.txt
 ```

-## Run QLF demo in development mode
+## Run QLF in development mode
 ```
   $ cd qlf
   $ ./run.sh
 ```
 the first time you will be asked to set a database password for your user.

+The dashboard API will run on http://localhost:8000/dashboard/api

 Open another terminal and start the Bokeh server:

 ```
-  $ cd ..
+  $ cd qlf
   $ source env/bin/activate
-  $ cd qlf
+  $ cd viz
   $ ./bokeh.sh
 ```

-The dashboard will run on http://localhost:8000
+The bokeh apps will run on http://localhost:5006

 ## Compile the QLF documentation